 Students (not the parents) must complete the Appeal for Refund Process and submit to the Learning Abroad Center Finance Director within a month of the cancellation date:

 The Learning Abroad Center Cancellation Appeal Committee meets monthly (usually at the end of the month) and reviews each case individually and makes every effort to be fair and equitable in determining the amount of non-recoverable costs in addition to the $400 non-recoverable deposit the student is responsible for.
 Students are notified by email within one week after the committee meeting.

-The Learning Abroad Center Cancellation & Refund Policy as well as extenuating circumstances are exclusive of the University of Minnesota policy and also that of the program providers' (e.g. The Alliance, Arcadia, Butler, CAPA, CIC-SPA, CIEE, CET, HECUA, IES, SIT, SFS, etc.).
+The Learning Abroad Center Cancellation & Refund Policy as well as extenuating circumstances are exclusive of the University of Minnesota policy and also those of the program providers (e.g. The Alliance, Arcadia, Butler, CAPA, CIEE, CET, HECUA, IES, SIT, SFS, UW-Madison, etc.).